 Originally from Hawaii, poke bowls have gained a lot of popularity these past years.
 They are a healthy and succulent alternative to eat raw fish and mix brilliantly with many refreshing ingredients.
 Also popular in California, the term poke means "Dice", referring to the diced raw fish used to prepare this dish.
 Here are some of the best places to enjoy a delicious poke bowl in Greater Montreal.

-Koa Lua has two addresses in downtown Montreal.
-Their two locations are quite similar, offering a colourful decor with flower necklaces and hula-hoop dancer figurines.
-They both present a menu that mainly includes poke bowls, but also some side dishes such as the famous spam, which is very popular in Hawaii.
-For Concordia University students, this place is the ideal lunch spot!
+Koa Lua has three locations in downtown Montreal.
+All three locations are quite similar, offering a colorful decor with flower necklaces and hula-hoop dancers.
+They both offer a menu that is mainly composed of poké bowls as well as some side dishes such as the famous spam, which is very popular in Hawaii.
+For Concordia University students, this could be your favorite place for lunch!

-Well-known in Montreal for their Californian inspired menus, their two locations are specializing not only in poke bowls but also in any kind of dishes you might want when you think of eating by the sea.
-You will find some salads, tacos, soups, cocktails and juices all more refreshing than the others.
-Behind their take-out counter, they recently opened a small hidden cocktail bar named Boho.
+Now well known in Montreal for their California-inspired menus, Venice's two locations (soon to be 3 including the one in Brossard, Dix30) specialize not only in poké bowls but also in all sorts of dishes that one might crave when thinking of eating by the sea.
+You'll find salads, tacos, soups, and cocktails, and juices each more refreshing than the last.

 The Poké Bar is the first poke bowl restaurant in Montreal.
 Their poke bowls are all very colorful and unique.
 What is interesting about Poké Bar is that they also give you the opportunity to choose from all the ingredients available and to create your own poke bowl according to your cravings of the day.
 Unleash your creativity!